aerni/statamic-livewire-forms/README.md

 #### Hydrated Fields

 Use this callback to modify the fields before they are rendered, e.g. a field's label.
+This is often the simpler route when changing a single thing, rather than creating a new field model.

 ```php
 protected function hydratedFields(Fields $fields): void